Sabeel: A Spring of Hope

 Friends of Sabeel–North America seeks peace and justice in the Holy Land through non-violence and education.
 They co-sponsor regional educational conferences, alternative pilgrimages, witness trips, and international gatherings in the Holy Land.

 Our 2007 Sabeel witness trip included visiting the West Bank and hearing Palestinians describe their many losses as well as their hopes.
 They refused to consider themselves victims.
 They were committed to non-violence.
-Read Tessa’s reflections on our trip here.
+Read Tessa’s reflections on our trip, “View from the Rooftop: Farewell to Jerusalem,” here.

 What Can We Do?